Upward-Spiral-Science/the-fat-boys/draft/final_draft.md

 #### Computer Vision and Colocalization Analysis
 Scree plots show the singular values of the Singular Value Decomposition of a matrix.
 We took the adjacency matrix of our graphs, and performed the SVD on them.
 The elbows were found using code provided by Youngser Park, an implementation of the Zhu Ghodsi method published in 2006.

+For each stack of images we applied a hard threshold and then identified the hospots through non-max suppression.
+We then computed for any given pair of channel A and B, the distribution of the hotspots in channel A within 1.5 pixels of any given hostpots in channel B after superimposeing the two channels on top of each other.